Talha636/readme_generator/GeneratedREADME.md

-# Readme Generator
+# READMEgenerator.md

 ## Description

-This readme.md was created using a readme generator made by Talha636.
+This is an eaxample readme created using my generator.

 ## Table of Contents